 Sharda river originates in the Himalayas somewhere near the India and Western Nepal border.
 It runs along the border into the Northern plains of India.
-The river is approximately 350 kilometres long.
+The river is approximately 350 kilometers long.

 The Sharda joins the Ghaghara river near Bahraich, Uttar Pradesh which later joins the Ganga.